Smulanovich/CS111/lab1/README.md

-## UID: 123456789
+## UID: 705913985

-## Pipe Up
+# Pipe Up

-One sentence description
+## One Sentence Description

+Pipe Up is a C program that simulates the behavior of the shell pipe (|) operator, allowing users to execute multiple programs in a pipeline, with proper input and output redirection.

 ## Building

-Explain briefly how to build your program
+To build the program, use the following command since Makefile is being used:

+    make

 ## Running

-Show an example run of your program, using at least two additional arguments, and what to expect
+./pipe_up ls cat wc

+This command executes the ls command (lists the files in the current directory), pipes its output to cat, and then pipes the result to wc.
+The output should be the same as running ls | cat | wc in a shell.

 ## Cleaning up

-Explain briefly how to clean up all binary files
+To clean up the following command can be used since Makefile is being used:

+    make clean